 Becoming A Professional Planner

-For those people that didn’t graduate from an accredited university planning program in Canada, there are some other ways to become an MCIP.
-More information on those routes is also available on the PSB website.
+For those people that didn’t graduate from an accredited university planning program in Canada, there are some other ways to become a fully certified professional planner.
+More information on these routes to certification is also available on the PSB website.